aabbtree77/esp32-vpn/README.md

 ## Alternative Ways to Achieve Global Connectivity

 EdgeVPN solves the problem of remote connections without a public IP/3rd party.
 However, the libp2p network is a relatively new (Web3) world with all sorts of pros and cons, e.g. the connections will not be the fastest possible.
-This hardly matters in the context of the ESP32, but I will bookmark here a few other options, just in case.
+This hardly matters in the context of the ESP32, but I will bookmark here a few other options, something to think about:

 - Renting the VPS with a public static IP on, say, DigitalOcean or Hostinger, followed by the set up of Wireguard: [1](https://www.youtube.com/watch?v=5Aql0V-ta8A), [2](https://www.youtube.com/watch?v=_hiYI7ABnQI) or [Outline VPN](https://www.youtube.com/watch?v=O9jGg6tE7nY).
 There are many more VPNs to host, but these two are somewhat outstanding.